scleradb/scleradb.github.io/docsrc/sclerasql/sqlregular.md

     > SELECT * FROM ORDERS JOIN CUSTOMERS USING (CUSTID) UNION SELECT * FROM PREV;

 The queries in the verbose [standard `SELECT` syntax](#select-expression) are still valid, but the equivalent queries in the extended syntax are more compact.
-As we can see, the difference is more pronouced in more complex queries.
+As we can see, the difference is more pronounced in more complex queries.

 ## Base Tables
 In this section we describe Sclera's SQL commands for creating, updating and deleting base tables.